-Name Home Address City/State/Zip Occupation Social Sec.
-No Birth date Sex: Dale Female Telephone: ( ) Department What part of your back hurts now?
-When did you first notice this back pain?
-Date What were you doing at that time (explain in detail )?
-Time am pm If you were lifting an object, what was it and how heavy?
+Name Home Address City/State/Zip Occupation What part of your back hurts now?
+Time am If you were lifting an object, what was it and how heavy?
 Did anyone see you get hurt?
 Yes No If yes, who?
-Did you report or mention this injury to anyone?
-Yes No If yes, who?
-Did you ever have a back injury before?
-Yes No If yes, when?
+When?
+When?
 What part of your back?
+No If so, when?
+Has it given you further trouble since then?
 Have you ever received or filed for compensation because of a back injury?
-Any other injury?
-Yes No If yes, list Bureau of Workers' Compensation claim number(s) Medical Release Under current workers' compensation law, the employer is entitled to a signed medical release I hereby authorize any person or persons who have in the past or will in the future medically attend, treat or examine me, or any person who may have information of any kind which may be used to reach a decision in any claim for injury or disease arising from the injury/illness described above, to disclose such information to my employer, my employer's managed care organization, or to my employer's designated representative, CompManagement, Inc. A copy of this form will serve as the original.
-Employee Name (print) Employee Signature Date (required)
+Yes No No If yes, list Bureau of Workers' Compensation claim number(s) Medical Release Under current workers' compensation law, the employer is entitled to a signed medical release I hereby authorize any person or persons who have in the past or will in the future medically attend, treat or examine me, or any person who may have information of any kind which may be used to reach a decision in any claim for injury or disease arising from the injury/illness described above, to disclose such information to my employer, my employer's managed care organization, or to my employer's designated representative, CompManagement, Inc. A copy of this form will serve as the original.
+Employee Name (print) Employee Signature